GetHow

 Comparing Celtic and Japanese Music

-If you were to attend music college, it is likely that you will have to spend quite some time comparing different styles of music, including the Celtic and Japanese.
+If you were to attend music college, it is likely that you will have to spend quite some time comparing different styles of music, including Celtic and Japanese.
 Both have a type of bittersweet quality to them and you will really notice this when they go into the major scales (the minors are very different).
 The shinobue, the traditional Japanese flute, is very similar to the fife, the traditional Irish flute, particularly in how it is fingered.
 Plus, they use the same taping and sliding techniques for the whistle.

 Celtic Music in Japan